 Because of the long response time of the ocean surface temperature, the global surface temperature can be in substantial disequilibrium with the climate forcing at any given time.
-By initiating our experiments in 1958 after a long control run with 1958 atmospheric composition, we implicitly assume that the ocean temperature was approximately in equilibrium with the initial atmospheric con nnosi-Our results could be significantly modified by a tion different assumption.
+By initiating our experiments in 1958 after a long control run with 1958 atmospheric composition, we implicitly assume that the ocean temperature was approximately in equilibrium with the initial atmospheric composi-Our results could be significantly modified by a tion. different assumption.
 For example, if there were substantial unrealized greenhouse warming in 1958 due to a steady increase of greenhouse forcing between the 1800s and 1958, incorporation of that disequilibrium in our initial conditions would have caused the global temperature to rise faster than it did in our experiments.
 We initiated our experiments in 1958 principally because that is when accurate CO2 measurements began.
-However, 1958 also appears to be a good starting point to minimize the possibility of a major disequilibrium between the initial ocean surface temperature and the stmoopheric forcing.
+However, 1958 also appears to be a good starting point to minimize the possibility of a major disequilibrium between the initial ocean surface temperature and the atmospheric forcing.
 Global temperature peaked about 1940 and was level or declined slightly in the 2 decades between 1940 and 1958.
-Regardless of whether the 1940 maximum was an unforced fluctuation of temperature or are maximum was an unforced functuation of temperature or due to a maximum of some dimate forcing, one effect of that warm period is to reduce and perhaps eliminate any untrealized greenhouse warming in 1958.
-It would be useful to also carry out simulations which begin in say the 1800s, thus reducing uncertainties due to possible discould/primm in the initial conditions.
-These
+Regardless of whether the 1940 maximum was an unforced fluctuation of temperature or due to a maximum of some climate forcing, one effect of that warm period is to reduce and perhaps eliminate any unrealized greenhouse warming in 1958.

-It would be useful to also carry out simulations which begin in any the 1800s, thus reducing uncertainties due to possible disequilibrium in the initial conditions.
+It would be useful to also carry out simulations which begin in say the 1800s, thus reducing uncertainties due to possible disequilibrium in the initial conditions.
 These experiments would be particularly appropriate for extracting empirical information on climate sensitivity from the observed warming in the past century.
 Such experiments were beyond the capability of our computer (circa 1975 Amdahl).
 Moreover, because of greater uncertainties in climate forcings before 1958, such experiments probably would not yield more reliable predictions of future climate trends.